blade-lang/nyssa/PACKAGE.md

   > dcumentation, your package documentation will be expanded to include
   > such documentations.
 - `nyssa.json`: The Nyssa package configuration script.
+- `tests`: This directory contains unit, integration and all types of tests for your package.

 **!Important**